Consensys/react-metamask/README.md

 }
 ```

-Finally use the context wherever you need:
+Finally use the context wherever you need (example using React Hooks):

 ```js
 // MetaMaskButton.js